onap/policy-parent/docs/xacml/xacml.rst

     "Optimization", "onap.policies.Optimization", "optimize", "Optimization policy types used by OOF" "Naming", "onap.policies.Naming", "naming", "Naming policy types used by SDNC" "Native", "onap.policies.native.Xacml", "native", "Native XACML Policies"
+    "Match", "onap.policies.Match", "native", "Matchable Policy Types for the ONAP community to use"

 Each Policy Type is implemented as an application that extends the **XacmlApplicationServiceProvider**, and provides a **ToscaPolicyTranslator** that translates the TOSCA representation of the policy into a XACML OASIS 3.0 standard policy.